Shah Jahan Mosque, Woking: 1912-1935 – Lahore Ahmadi period

-Khwaja Kamal-ud-Din's son Khwaja Nazir Ahmad gave credit to Mirza Sir Abbas Ali Baig for saving the mosque from being sold by the Leitner family for the purposes of a private factory.
+Khwaja Kamal-ud-Din, a prominent Kashmiri lawyer and member of the Ahmadiyya was invited to become the Imam and help maintain the mosque.
+Kamal-ud-Din's son, Khwaja Nazir Ahmad, gave credit to Mirza Sir Abbas Ali Baig for saving the mosque from being sold by the Leitner family for the purposes of a private factory.

 "It is, however, with his services to the cause of Islam that we of the Woking Muslim Mission are chiefly concerned.
 It was Sir Abbas Ali Baig who saved from the hands of the Leitner family the Shah Jehan Mosque and Sir Salar Jung Memorial House at Woking and thus rescued them from the fate of being converted into a private factory.
 He subsequently founded the Woking Mosque Trust and raised funds for its maintenance."

-Khwaja Kamal-ud-Din, a prominent Kashmiri lawyer was invited to become the Imam and help maintain the mosque.

 It attracted royal visitors and famous British converts, such as Lord Headley and Marmaduke Pickthall.
 During the First World War, the incumbent imam, Sadr-Ud-Din, petitioned the UK government to grant nearby land to the mosque as a burial ground for British Indian Muslim soldiers.
 By 1917, this burial ground, designed by T Herbert Winney and now Grade II listed, had been constructed and received the bodies of 19 soldiers from the hospital for British Indian soldiers at Brighton Pavilion.

 On 28 May 1922, the mosque held a celebration of Eid al-Fitr at the end of Ramadan, thought to have been the first time such public celebration had taken place in the United Kingdom.
 It was at this celebration that Kamal-ud-Din announced that the mosque would be named Shah Jehan, after its benefactress.

-1935-present – Sunni period
+1935-present – Second Sunni period

 Khwaja Kamal-ud-Din died in 1932, and in 1935, due to increasing pressure from Sunnis, the mosque officially broke ties with Ahmadi movement and returned to being a Sunni mosque.

 Until the arrival of Pakistani immigrants in the UK in the 1960s, the Shah Jahan Mosque was the centre of Islam in Britain.
 It was from the mosque that The Islamic Review was published, as well as Maulana Muhammad Ali's popular English translations of the Quran.
 It has also been claimed as the location at which the name 'Pakistan' was coined.
 Among those that visited the mosque in this time were Faisal of Saudi Arabia, Muhammad Ali Jinnah, Haile Selassie, Mir Yousuf Ali Khan, Aga Khan III, and Tunku Abdul Rahman.

 It was badly damaged in June 2016, after floods swamped homes in the surrounding area.